 Both men and women dance Wangga, painted in ochre and performer to the accompaniment of the clapping sticks and didgeridoo.
 The Wangga is usually as a children's performance and often tells the story of animal dreaming stories.
 Dancers must listen intently to mirror the often complicated rhythms of song men and the didgeridoo and clap sticks.
 It is often done for fun but has a serious side as one of the public dances that is performed as part of ceremony.

 Held annually this key community event is a key event of Ord Valley Muster Festival.
-Celebrate Miriwoong country and culture, with performance by the Miriwoong dancers, art exhibition, film screening, fashion parade and a traditional damper and cooked ground beef supper.
+Celebrate Miriwoong country and culture, with performance by the Miriwoong dancers, art exhibition, film screening and a traditional damper and cooked ground beef supper.

 Waringarri Arts (08) 9168 2212 or Kununurra Visitor Centre (08) 9168 1177.